 Robert: Did you find it difficult to memorize your lines?

-Robert: Dennis, your character, also gets a few laughs.
+Robert: Your character, Dennis, gets a few laughs as well.
 That has to be fun.

 Mickey: It is, but the guy who plays Lonnie (Dane Stokinger) is a real bigger-than-life guy with a lot of stage experience and he gets a ton of laughs.
 They are all super talented and I’m so impressed by them when we’re on stage because every member of the cast dances, sings and acts incredibly well.
 Except for me. [laughs] I can sing.